 In the latter, it is mandatory to take 9 weeks that starts after the birth of the child.

-On the other hand, the father is allowed to take 15 days of paid paternity leave, and they must be taken during the first 4 months after the birth of the child.
+On the other hand, the father is allowed to take 15 days of paid paternity leave or they can be split up into 30 half-days.
+These days must be taken during the first 4 months after the birth of the child.

 To read more about Paternity Leave in Europe, we invite you read this blog on Paternity Leave in Europe - A New Directive.